 If you are also troubled by this issue, here are a couple of troubleshooting to fix Excel crashing when printing problems.

-What I can do if the Excel app freezes and crashes while printing?
+What to do if the Excel freezes or crashes when printing?

 1. Update Microsoft Office